 In addition to uploading the Modern Slavery Annual Statement on our website, the LME and LME Clear will submit their Annual Statement to the Government's digital registry.
-The Head of Core Compliance and the LME Clear Chief Compliance Officer are our registered users on the registry.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2024.